nipy/workshops/2017-03-boston/lectures/lesson-testing/presentation.md

 ---
 layout: false

-- What are the various types of tests people are using

 - Why do we write tests

+- What are the various types of software tests

+- How to write simple unit and regression tests

-- What are the Python framework for testing
+- What are the testing frameworks in Python

 ---
 name: inverse